PaddlePaddle/PaddleOCR/doc/doc_en/PP-OCRv3_introduction_en.md

 **（3）TextConAug：Data Augmentation Strategy for Mining Text Context Information**

 TextConAug is a data augmentation strategy for mining textual context information.
-The main idea comes from the paper [ConCLR](https://www.cse.cuhk.edu.hk/~byu/papers/C139-AAAI2022-ConCLR.pdf) , the author proposes ConAug data augmentation to connect 2 different images in a batch to form new images and perform self-supervised comparative learning.
+The main idea comes from the paper [ConCLR](https://www.cse.cuhk.edu.hk/~byu/papers/C139-AAAI2022-ConCLR.pdf), in which the author proposes data augmentation strategy ConAug to connect 2 different images in a batch to form new images and perform self-supervised comparative learning.
 PP-OCRv3 applies this method to supervised learning tasks, and designs the TextConAug data augmentation method, which can enrich the context information of training data and improve the diversity of training data.
 Using this strategy, the accuracy of the recognition model is further improved to 76.3% (+0.5%).
 The schematic diagram of TextConAug is as follows:

 <div align="center">
     <img src="../ppocr_v3/recconaug.png" width=800>
 </div>

-**（4）TextRotNet：Self-Supervised Pretrained Models**
+**（4）TextRotNet：Self-Supervised Pre-trained Model**

-TextRotNet is a pre-training model, which is trained by using a large amount of unlabeled text line data in a self-supervised manner.
-Refer to the paper [STR-Fewer-Labels](https://github.com/ku21fan/STR-Fewer-Labels).
-This model can initialize the initial weights of SVTR_LCNet, which helps the text recognition model to converge to a better position.
+TextRotNet is a pre-trained model trained with a large amount of unlabeled text line data in a self-supervised manner, refered to the paper [STR-Fewer-Labels](https://github.com/ku21fan/STR-Fewer-Labels).
+This model can initialize the weights of SVTR_LCNet, which helps the text recognition model to converge to a better position.
 Using this strategy, the accuracy of the recognition model is further improved to 76.9% (+0.6%).
 The TextRotNet training process is shown in the following figure:

 <div align="center">
     <img src="../ppocr_v3/SSL.png" width="500">